thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 	<!-- JUNIT -->
 ```

-To start the OpenLiberty server later with maven we add the `liberty-maven-plugin` to the `pom.xml` file.
+We use the [liberty-maven-plugin](https://github.com/OpenLiberty/ci.maven) for the  OpenLiberty server.

 ```xml
     <!-- Enable liberty-maven plugin -->